 Share this (“Share This:”) page with your friends on Facebook and Twitter.

 You can sponsor a link to our Mission Page on your website.
-By spreading the word about our “Organic Resume for Charity” Project, we will help save many lives this year from the perils of cholera and waterborne diseases.
+By spreading the word, we will help save many lives this year from the perils of cholera and waterborne diseases.
 Your visitors will be able to learn more about Clean Water for Haiti.

 Please email us if you have any questions.